StephenClarkApps/iOS-Interview-Questions/README.md

 NSFetchRequest is the class responsible for fetching from Core Data.
 Fetch requests can be used to fetch a set of objects meeting a certain criteria, individual values and more. ([source](https://medium.com/ios-os-x-development/50-ios-interview-questions-and-answers-part-2-45f952230b9f))

+#### What is FMDB? and What is SQLite?

+FMDB is a wrapper for SQLite which is widely used in iOS development.

+SQLite is light weight version of SQL which is commonly used to store data in our iOS applications.

 ## Debugging

 #### What are some ways of debugging in iOS?